CollBach94/2143---Object-Oriented-Programming/Assignments/A03/ReadMe.md

 * For example, void Push (int x) and void Push (string name) has the same name, but calls a different function based on what data has been passed through.
 ### Attributes / Properties
 ### Class Variable
 * A variable that is shared by all instances within that class.
-In C++, it is a data type that is declared as *static.
+In C++, it is a data type that is declared as *static*.
 ### Instance Variable
 ### Member Variable
 ### Inheritance